Robert James-Collier: Awards

 For his role as Liam Connor on Coronation Street, James-Collier won "Best Newcomer" and "Sexiest Male" at the 2007 Inside Soap Awards.
 James-Collier won the Sexiest Male award at the 2007 and 2008 British Soap Awards in addition to "Best Exit" at the 2009 British Soap Awards.

 Personal life

-James-Collier is married to Lauren Chandiram, who ran a fashion boutique before James-Collier's rise to fame.
+James-Collier married Lauren Chandiram, who ran a fashion boutique before James-Collier's rise to fame.
 They made their relationship public on the red carpet in 2007.
 They have one son.